Install BuggyApp on any machine in seconds. No major prerequisite is required.

 Download buggyapp-latest.zip file and Unzip the same to a folder say (i.e. /opt/buggyapp).

-In the folder where you unzipped (i.e. /opt/buggyapp), you will find launch script.
-Based on your OS, invoke appropriate launch script.
+In the current folder you will find the script to launch Buggyapp.
+Based on your Operating System, invoke an appropriate launch script.

 Now BuggyApp can be accessed in this URL(http://localhost:9010/) from your browser.